© 2011, Adrian Chong

 "I'm Teifei and my apprentices here are Risall and Sera-Faye," Teifei waves as she points a thumb at pair that must be three or four years younger than me.

 "I'm Nykael and I'm the sorcerer of the group," the one with spiked cobalt hair grins sheepishly.

-"Rarken and this is Loratia, my daughter," says the man with a serrated scimitar tied to his back and a young Hunter apprentices by his side.
+"Rarken and this is Loratia, my daughter," says the man with a serrated scimitar tied to his back and a young Hunter apprentice by his side.

-Loratia seems to be only just young than me by one or two years.
+Loratia seems to be only just younger than me by one or two years.